Severino on the Trump Cabinet - December 30th, Hour 3

 Why?

-Because it's gonna give us a few days to investigate that family, do some DNA tests and make sure they're actually family.
+Because it's going to give us a few days to investigate that family, do some DNA tests, and make sure they're actually families.

 We know many of these families weren't even families.